 WF-8082: contains the best EMC disruption today!

 The WF-8082 is the last one in the series of 3 (WF-4041 / WF-6062 / WF-8082), the largest lamp in this series has an EMC interference class 5, called CISPR25.
 This makes interference to your radio completely past tense.

 How can the radio interference be remedied?

 It may happen that your car radio disturbs while driving.
-If your radio does not play when you switch on the lights, it would be a good idea to replace the LED lights with higher quality ones.
-If you search the internet for LED lights, you will see many suppliers who sell LED lights at competitive prices.
+If your radio interferes when turning on the lights, you would do well to replace the LED lights with higher quality ones.
+If you search the internet for LED lights, you will find many suppliers who sell LED lights at competitive prices.
 We would like to advise you to look beyond the purchase price.
 Of course, it is not nice if your LED lights interfere with the radio.
 Make sure that the lights have an EMC certificate when you buy them!
 This prevents the LED lamps from interfering with the radio.

 Another feature to look out for when buying is an official CE mark.
 If an electronic device has an official CE mark then this device automatically also meets the EMC requirements, as this is one of the features that a device must meet to be CE marked.
 A CE mark in combination with the correct EMC interference will ensure that the radio does not interfere when the lights are switched on.

 EMC is an abbreviation that stands for Electromagnetic Compatibility.
 At first glance, the concept reads somewhat laboriously, but when we analyse this designation further, it is actually quite simple.
 If a product is compatible, then various electrical and electronic products can function alongside each other without loss of properties.
 When a product is not compatible, then the elements cannot function next to each other and you have an EMC failure.
 When using LED vehicle lighting, this interference can come back to the radio, which starts to interfere when you switch on the LED lighting.